Privacy policy and legal comments

 D-96103 Hallstadt

-Note: If you access the "Microsoft Teams" website, the "Microsoft Teams" provider is responsible for data processing.
+Note: If you access the "Microsoft Teams" website, the provider of "Microsoft Teams" is responsible party for data processing.
 However, accessing the website is only necessary for the use of "Microsoft Teams" in order to download the software for the use of "Microsoft Teams".
 If you do not want to or cannot use the "Microsoft Teams" app, you can also use "Microsoft Teams" via your browser.
-The service will then also be provided via the "Microsoft Teams" website.
+The service is then also provided via the "Microsoft Teams" website.

-We use the "Microsoft Teams" tool to conduct project work, conference calls, online meetings, video conferences and/or webinars (hereinafter: "Online Meetings").
+We use the "Microsoft Teams" tool to carry out project work, telephone conferences, online meetings, video conferences and/or webinars (hereinafter: "online meetings").

 Microsoft Ireland Operations Limited